Challenges in commercial real estate

 Workforce housing shortages

-There is much news about the oversupply of office CRE.
-A recent report points out that up to one-third of office space could be wiped out in the coming years.
-While this assertion could be true, it hides a related fact.
+There have been a lot of headlines about the oversupply of office CRE.
+A 2023 report points out that up to one-third of office space could be wiped out in the coming years.
+While this may turn out to be true, it hides a related fact: There is a shortage of Class-A office properties.

 Regulatory and legal challenges